Charlie Parry: Everton

 Parry played at left-half in the first match of the 1891–92 season, a 4–0 defeat at West Bromwich Albion but then lost his place to Alex Lochhead.
 (Lochhead was in turn replaced after four matches, by Hope Robertson.)
 Parry requested to leave the club in October 1891; the board agreed to release him and gave him "full permission to join any other Club on repayment of £34 received during summer months together with the amount due to the club for loans advanced."

+Parry appears to have temporarily joined Ardwick AFC playing eleven times (scoring once) between November 1891 and January 1892.

 During the summer of 1892, off-field disputes led to Everton leaving the Anfield stadium and moving across Stanley Park to a new stadium at Goodison Park.

 Parry was re-engaged by Everton in December 1892, on wages of £2 per week and returned to the first team in January 1893, when he took over from Jimmy Jamieson at left back for the match at Sunderland.
 Parry played in various positions in ten matches over the next three months until losing his place at left half to Alec Stewart for the final match of the season, following a 3–0 defeat at Burnley.
 During this period, Everton reached the final of the FA Cup, but Parry was not selected for any of the cup matches.